 Make Tampa Avenue Your Home

 Tra Ponti Villaggio is a residential neighborhood in the heart of downtown on the island of Venice located on Tampa Avenue East and East Venice Avenue.
-Upon completion, it will have 19 courtyard homes and 4 multi-level townhomes adjacent to the Intracoastal Waterway.
+Courtyard homes and multi-level townhomes are adjacent to the Intracoastal Waterway.
 It’s a short walk to The Venetian Waterway Trail and Legacy trail for biking and walking and, of course, blocks away from tons of shopping, dining and entertainment downtown.